Skip to content

 Persistently Garbled Text

-On some systems, unicode characters may still appear as garbage despite using the right encoding.
-This is an operating system limitation.
-In these cases, using escape sequences or sticking to basic characters is recommended.
+On some systems, unicode characters may still appear as garbage despite correct encoding.
+This is an OS limitation — stick to basic characters or use escape sequences like \u2764 for ❤.